conan-io/conan-center-index/docs/how_to_add_packages.md

 way the examples will be short and easy to understand and maintain.
 In some other situations it could be useful to test different Conan generators
 (`cmake_find_package`, `CMakeDeps`,...) using different folders and `conanfile.py` files ([see example](https://github.com/conan-io/conan-center-index/tree/master/recipes/fmt/all)).

-When using more than one `test_<something>` folder, try to reuse the project files as much as possible: source files, `CMakeLists.txt`,... as we are interested on validating that all the different generators provide the same information and target names and they can be safely
+When using more than one `test_<something>` folder, create a different project for each of them to keep the content of the `conanfile.py` and the project files as simple as possible, without the need of extra logic to handle different scenarios.
-interchanged: some users prefer one generators over the others, some generators might be deprecated in the future,... but Conan won't force you to change the project files.

 ```
 .